CUCWD/openedx-optimize-course-images/README.md

 ```

 # Installation
-Make sure to install the prerequisites before beginning this step because of the Imagick dependency.
+Make sure to install the Python package and its prerequisites before beginning this step because of the Imagick dependency.

 ```
-# Install packages in bulk according to the configuration file.
+# Install Python package and requirements.
+This package includes a Django management command `delete_course_assets` that will delete assets from the contentstore.
-pip install -r requirements.txt
+pip install -e .
 ```

 # Running